openintegrationhub/Data-and-Domain-Models/evaluations/MasterDataModelAdresses.md

 In this specific field of investigation, the master data model for addresses describes a generic standard of customer data for the management of addresses.

-Processing personal data is a special subject of privacy rules and data protection laws.
+Processing personal data, such as personally identifiable information, is a special subject of privacy rules and data protection laws.

 The master data model for the OIH should be:
 - compatible with business models in business-to-business and business-to-consumer.